5 Tips to Help an Older Loved One Winterize Their Car

 While it’s important not to be condescending to a senior loved one; you should take time to review winter driving safety tips.

 Reiterate what your loved one should do if they begin to skid out.
-It’s always best to steer into
+It’s always best to steer into the slide.

 Make sure your senior loved one knows if they are uncomfortable driving in inclement weather to call you for a ride or for help exploring and arranging transportation.